atuinsh/atuin/docs/blog/2023/07/01-new-encryption/index.md

 ### We use the same key for each message

 Shell history is quite predicable.
 If you have a 2 byte history entry, it's quite likely that it's `ls`.
-Given the encrypted blob, you can start to brute force the key associated.
+Given the encrypted blob, you can start to brute force the associated key.
 A proof was published stating that no attack on Salsa20 with 128 bit key is possible with an average search time of less than 2^130 (about 10^39) random guesses.

 To put that number into perspective.
 Performing 1 billion key operations per CPU core per second, and using a suite of 1 billion CPU cores, it will take roughly 10 trillion years.

 Atuin uses a 256 bit key which is even more secure, and therefore not at risk of a practical brute force attack.
 It follows that we are likely safe from a known plain-text attack.

 However, there is still the issue of key leaking.
 We have no key-upgrade policy.
-If a key is leaked, maybe through a side channel attack or through a social attack, then the only solution is to create a new account with a new key.
+If a key is leaked, maybe through a side-channel attack or through a social attack, then the only solution is to create a new account with a new key.

 This is partially an issue.